 - Medium Combustion Plant Directive and Specified Generator controls

 Charges for abstraction licences are set to cover the costs we incur in ensuring water resources are managed sustainably.

 Information about abstraction charges is available on our water abstraction charges scheme page.
 This includes details on how the components of charges work including the Standard Unit Charge (SUC) and Environmental Improvement Unit Charges (EIUC).
 More information about water abstraction permits is available on the water abstraction and impoundment licences page.

 We are increasing the Standard Unit Charge (SUC) by +2.8% in 2022/23 as part of a longer term planned increases to recover the cost of significant capital maintenance programme.

 Control of major accident hazards (COMAH) charges

 COMAH charges cover our regulatory role as part of the Competent Authority tasked with controlling Major Accident Hazards.
 Natural Resources Wales, along with the Health and Safety Executive and the Office for Nuclear Regulation, form the COMAH Competent Authority in Wales.
 We ensure that duty holders take all measures necessary to prevent major accidents and limit their consequences for human health and the environment.

 We raise charges to recover our costs incurred in carrying out the functions of the COMAH 2015 Regulations based on a time and materials approach.
 We raise invoices within 30 days of 31 March and 30 September each year.
 Our charge out rate is £152 per inspector hour unless otherwise stated.

-A UK Emissions Trading Scheme (UK ETS) has replaced the UK's participation in the EU Emissions Trading Scheme (EU ETS) from 01 January 2021.
+The UK Emissions Trading Scheme (UK ETS) replaced the UK's participation in the European Union Emissions Trading Scheme (EU ETS) from 01 January 2021.